railwayapp/docs/src/pages/getting-started.md

 ## Create a Project

-First, to deploy the NextJS Prisma starter, we will make a new [project](develop/projects).
+First, to deploy the NextJS Prisma template, we will make a new [project](develop/projects).

 Railway offers a Command Palette that exposes all actions that one can do on the platform.
 We will use this menu to create our project.